 Mark is active in pro bono work and community affairs.
 He was a long time director and currently serves as a volunteer for the Legal Aid Society of San Mateo County, which provides free legal services to low-income children, families and seniors.
 He also has been appointed counsel by the Federal Court as part of the court's pro bono program.
 Mark currently serves as a volunteer coach for Special Olympics, and a member of the Board of Bay Scholars, which provides financial and personal support to low-income Bay Area students, access to private college prep education, and assistance in enrolling in college.

 Mark was also honored with the "Angel Award" by the Parca Auxiliary, a private nonprofit organization that serves people with developmental disabilities and their families in the Bay Area.
 See Parca Auxiliary Press Release PDF.

 Mark remains very active in local county and federal bar associations.
 He was selected by the San Mateo County Superior Court to serve on Court’s complex court committee which helped open a new complex courthouse and draft initial rules and forms used in the County’s complex department.
 He is also a lifetime member of the San Mateo County Bar Association and past President of both the County Bar’s Barrister’s Committee and Business Litigation Committee.
 He is currently on the Board of Governors of the Association of Business Trial Lawyers.
-He is also an active member of the Northern District of California’s Chapter of the Federal Bar Association, and the national association’s Access to Justice Task Force, which endeavors to ensure equal and fair access to the legal system.
+He is also an active member of the Northern District of California’s Chapter of the Federal Bar Association, as well as the FBA's securities section.